Additivemenu/spoonlee1/Web_Projects/Nextjs_FullStack/quill/readme.md

 # 5. Dashboard

-~2hrs
+this part is ~2hrs in total

 https://github.com/Additivemenu/nextjs-quill/tree/05-creating-dashboard

-## Creating dashboard
+## 5.1 Creating dashboard

+### overview of work

 1h28min-1h42min no code, just explaining for what we will do in this section

 user login flow:

 + when first time login, user is redirect to dashboard page, there user is checked if their user info are in the database, if not sync user to database
-  + we will implement the sync in auth-callback [dashboard init pages](https://github.com/Additivemenu/nextjs-quill/blob/902b9e40bfd9ef90683f1a553cfa4fd9c132e1fd/src/app/dashboard/page.tsx#L9)
+  + we will implement the sync in auth-callback by redirecting from :gem:[dashboard pages](https://github.com/Additivemenu/nextjs-quill/blob/902b9e40bfd9ef90683f1a553cfa4fd9c132e1fd/src/app/dashboard/page.tsx#L9)

 <img src="./src_md/user-login-flow.png" style="zoom:50%;" />

 ### tRPC

+now we would like to do the sync user to db process using trpc to ensure fullstack safety

++ it's just like use axios to issue network communication, but in tRPC way

 tRPC explaining